 B-7.2.5.2 Determination

 Weigh accurately correct to potassium bromide sample 1 mg about 10 g of (the quantity to be weighed should be such that it contains 20 μg to 100 μg of lead) and transfer to 50 ml beaker, dissolve in about 20 ml to 25 ml distilled water and transfer quantitatively into a 250 ml separating funnel and rinse the beaker twice with 5 ml portions of distilled water.
 75 ml of ammonia-cyanide-sulphite reagent and then by the cautious addition of dilute hydrochloric acid solution (B-7.2.4.5) adjust pH to 9.5.
 Use a pH meter with combined electrode to adjust pH.
 This operation must be carried out slowly because if the pH of the solution falls below 9.5 even temporarily, hydrogen cyanide (HCN) gas may be liberated.
-Use of fume Cupboard during this operation is necessary.
+Use of fume cupboard during this operation is necessary.
 Now add 7.5 ml of dithizone reagent (B-7.2.4.3) to the separating funnel followed by 17.5 ml dithizone reagent (B-7.2.4.3) to the separating funnel followed by 17.5 ml of chloroform.
 Shake for one minute to extract the lead into the chloroform layer.
 Allow the phase to separate.

 Transfer the chloroform layer through a cotton plug (placed in the separating funnel stem) into a 1 cm cell of the spectrophotometer and measure the absorbance at 510 nm with chloroform in the reference cell.
 Read the corresponding lead content in micrograms from the calibration graph (B-7.2.5.1.1).